Granola-Team/mina-on-chain-voting/README.md

   pnpm clean && pnpm install
   ```

+### Generated files and types

+This project relies on [Typeshare-CLI](https://github.com/1Password/typeshare) to generate files containing .ts types.
+These files are **required** for running, testing, and deploying the application.

+The generator runs automatically on `pnpm install` but can be manually run via `pnpm cargo:generate`.
+If you're encountering errors with missing references, your .ts bindings might be out-of-sync.

 ### Running in Docker

 Run `docker-compose up` or `pnpm docker` to mount the cluster, and then run all pending migrations.